8 AM-9 PM CST. Mon-Fri

 - Expenses associated with the medical evacuation of the exchange visitor to his or her home country in the amount of $50,000

 - A deductible not to exceed $500 per accident or illness.

-Sponsors require that their participants have insurance in effect during the period of time they are in the sponsor's program.
+Sponsors require that their participants (and any dependents entering the United States as holders of a J-2 visa) have insurance in effect during the period of time they are in the sponsor's program.

 An insurance policy secured to meet the benefits requirements must be underwritten by an insurance corporation with

 - an A.M.
 Best rating of "A-" or above,

 - an Insurance Solvency International, Ltd. (ISI) rating of "A-I" or above,